Rocscience International Conference 2025 is going to take place in Sydney, Australia Read more

 If you do not have Slide3, you won't be able to import pore water pressure grid to Slide3.
 You can refer to the tutorial 'Groundwater Seepage analysis' in Section 10 in Slide3 to get an overview on how the pore water pressure is used in Slide3.

 We can compare the result from RS2 with same setting.
-We can see that the two models resemble similarities with the result from pore water pressure analysis in the side section view as shown below.
+We can see that the two models show a close agreement.
 The RS2 model can be found from RS2 Tutorial - Finite Element Groundwater Seepage.